 The IEP (Individual Education Plan) came on the scene in the public schools to identify a child with special needs and to outline steps needed for that child to increase access and increase success in the large group setting.
-A student qualifies for this document when he/she scores 1.5 standard deviations below the mean in 2 areas of development, or 2 standard deviations below the mean in 1 area of development.
-The testing is done by a team of staff members at your local school district and it’s called an ETR (an evaluation team report).
+A student qualifies for this document when he/she scores 1.5 standard deviations below the mean in 2 areas of development or 2 standard deviations below the mean in 2 areas of development.
+The testing is done by a team of staff members at your local school district and it’s called an ETR (and evaluation team report).
 Here’s a link with more information on the definition of an IEP.

-The benefit for families who have a homeschool student with special needs is that they can pursue the John Peterson Scholarship or (with an Autism diagnosis) the Autism Scholarship.
-Through these scholarships, the ODE funds the therapies that the student would have qualified for if the student was enrolled in the district.
+The benefit for families who have a homeschooled student with special needs is that they can pursue the John Peterson Scholarship.
+Through this scholarship, the ODE funds the therapies that the student would have qualified for if the student was enrolled in the district.
 This is funded with tax dollars.
-Therapies include OT, PT, Speech Therapy and an Intervention Specialist.
-Funding for the JP ranges from about $7,000 per student/year to $27,000 per student/year depending on the student’s needs.
-Funding for the Autism scholarship is $27,000 per student per year.
-The JP scholarship does require state testing for students who are 3rd grade and older but the Autism scholarship does not.
+Therapies include Occupational Therapy, Physical Therapy, Speech Therapy, and an Intervention Specialist.

 Here’s a link to more JP provider information: http://education.ohio.gov/Topics/Other-Resources/Scholarships/Special-Needs-Scholarship

 It’s commonly suggested not to mention the scholarship as the final goal of testing.
 You can if you wish, however, I’ve been told by many that there is less resistance if the scholarship is not mentioned.